RestAuth/server/doc/bin/restauth-manage.rst

 .. only:: html

-   |restauth-manage| is the Django manage.py script that usually ships with
+   |bin-restauth-manage-as-cmd| is the Django manage.py script that usually ships with
    Django projects.
 Please see `the official Django documentation
    <https://docs.djangoproject.com/en/dev/ref/django-admin/>`_
    for more information.